 Projects with Building Approval granted after 1 November 2026 must comply with NCC 2025 and the ACT 2025 Appendix.

-At this time, formal advice has not been released by the Queensland, South Australian, Northern Territory or Western Australian governments.
+At this time, formal advice has not been released by the South Australian or Western Australian governments.
 SPASA believes that these states will provide a transition period for adoption of the NCC.